porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/feedback/spinner/spinner.design.md

 where the loading progress cannot be determined.
 Usually, spinners are recommended to be used for delays of 2-10 seconds.

-The Porsche UI Kit provides a spinner that can be used either stand-alone (for example as page loaders) or within components, such as in buttons to indicate progress after clicking "save".
+The Porsche Design System provides a spinner that can be used either stand-alone (for example as page loaders) or within components, such as in buttons to indicate progress after clicking "save".